iCodeSometime/asynchronize/readme.md

 end
 ```
 It's extra typing, and adds an unneeded extra layer of nesting.
 I couldn't find
-an existing library that wasn't trying add new layers of abstraction to
+an existing library that wasn't trying add new layers of abstraction I didn't
-memorize; sometimes you just want a normal thread.
-Now, just call asynchronize
+need; sometimes you just want a normal thread.
+Now, just call asynchronize to
-to make any method asynchronous.
+make any method asynchronous.

 ## Versioning Policy
 Beginning with version 1.0.0, this project will follow [Semantic
-Versioning](https://semver.org) until then, the patch number (0.0.x) will be
+Versioning](https://semver.org).
+Until then, the patch number (0.0.x) will be
 updated for any changes that do not affect the public interface.
 Versions that
-increment the minor number will have at least one of the following.
+increment the minor number (0.x.0) will have at least one of the following.
 A new
 feature will be added, some feature will be deprecated, or some previously
 deprecated feature will be removed.
 Deprecated features will be removed on the
 very next version that increments the minor version number.

 ## FAQ
 ### Doesn't metaprogramming hurt performance?
 Not at all!
-It actually works just like inheritance, so it won't be a problem.
+What we're doing in this project actually works exactly like
+inheritance, so it won't be a problem.

 ### So, how does it work?
 When you `include Asynchronize` it creates an `asynchronize` method on your